Most beginners pick a blog topic before picking a blog type. That’s a HUGE mistake.

 6. Review Blogs

-Review blogs focus on giving opinions, insights, and detailed feedback about products, services, or even experiences.
+Review blogs focus on offering opinions, insights, and detailed feedback on products, services, or experiences.
 The main goal of a review blog is to help readers make informed decisions before they spend their money or time on something.

 Since most people these days check online reviews before buying, review blogs have become incredibly popular and influential.
 As a Review blogger, you can cover things like gadgets, mobile apps, books, tools, restaurants, travel destinations, or even online courses.

-A typical review blog post usually explains what the product or service is, talks about its features, highlights the pros and cons, and then gives an honest verdict.
+A typical review blog post explains what the product or service is, discusses its features, highlights its pros and cons, and then gives an honest verdict.

 These types of blogs also work really well for monetization.
 Many review bloggers join affiliate programs, so when readers buy the product through their link, the blogger earns a commission.

 For example, a tech review blogger might review laptops or cameras and include affiliate links to buy them.
-This way, readers get useful advice, and the blogger can earn at the same time.
+This way, readers get useful advice, and the blogger can earn too.

 Example: